geonhuiy/UnityOrbbec/README.md

 # UnityOrbbec
 > Project repository for a Unity-based 3-D motion controlled game/platform designed for the elderly.
+This project is designed to run on the Orbbec Persee (check under prerequisites).
 ## Table of Contents
  * [Getting Started](#getting-started)
    * [Prerequisites](#prerequisites)